felipem1210/devops-challenge/README.md

 aws s3api create-bucket --acl private --bucket <your_bucket_here> --region <your_aws_region_here>
 ```

+**If you want to deploy using tfstate in local file comment the lines mentioned above**

 ## Deploying

 * Check the vars in `terraform.tfvars` to customize your deploy.
 You can check `variables.tf` file to see a description of variables.